CMLL Super Viernes (December 2014)

 In December 2014 the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) held a total of three CMLL Super Viernes shows on Friday nights as the Friday December 5th slot was replaced with CMLL's major annual show Infierno en el Ring.
 Several of the Infierno en el Ring matches were as a direct result of matches on the previous months' Super Viernes shows.
 Some of the matches from Super Viernes were taped for CMLL's weekly shows that aired on television in Mexico in the following week.
 The Super Viernes events featured a varying number of professional wrestling matches, in which some wrestlers were involved in pre-existing scripted feuds or storylines and others were teamed up with no storyline reason as such.
-Wrestlers themselves portrayed either villains (referred to as "Rudos" in Mexico) or fan favorites ("Tecnicos" in Mexico) as they competed in matches with pre-determined outcomes that is not known to the general public ahead of time.
+Wrestlers themselves portrayed either villains (referred to as "Rudos" in Mexico) or fan favorites ("Tecnicos" in Mexico) as they competed in matches with predetermined outcomes that is not known to the general public ahead of time.